 Ariella Fleysher from Closter and Aaron Delin, Michael Rutigliano, and Robert Slowijowski from Demarest dedicated 100 hours during the month of May working at Our Thrift Shop and The Art School.
 All four students will be attending college in the Fall: Aaron Delin will be attending The University of Vermont, Ariella Fleysher and Robert Slowijowski will be attending Bentley University in Massachusetts, and Michael Rutigliano will be attending Loyola University in Maryland.

-Northern Valley Regional High School offers an array of Senior Options for students in good standing with a high GPA to explore valuable topics, careers and experiences outside of the normal Northern Valley Program of Study in real world settings, including a Community Service option.
+Northern Valley Regional High School offers an array of Senior Options for students in good standing with a high GPA to explore valuable topics, careers and experiences outside of the normal Northern Valley Program of Study in real-world settings, including a Community Service option.
 The students received high school credit for their work for The Art School at Old Church and Our Thrift Shop, as it was considered "a project that is designed to enhance and augment some aspect of the Northern Valley Community."
 Gail Rutigliano oversaw the students' work as a structured learning experience mentor for the Northern Valley Regional High School District.
-Ms. Rutigliano is a member of The Art School at Old Church's Board of Directors, student at The Art School, and year-round volunteer for Our Thrift Shop.
+Ms. Rutigliano is a member of The Art School at Old Church's Board of Directors, a student at The Art School, and a year-round volunteer for Our Thrift Shop.

 At The Art School, the students assisted with cleaning and organization efforts to help ready the space for the Summer Semester.
 They also helped the front desk staff with fielding phone calls.
 The students spent the majority of their hours revamping Our Thrift Shop.